List of Gladiators UK events: Tightrope

-The only new event of series 6, a one-on-one race.
-The contender and Gladiator were harnessed up on the Tightrope 30 ft above the arena floor.
-On the whistle they raced up the rope to the halfway platform.
-Once there they hit a button to activate a zip Line, then hook up to this and slide back down to hit the impact cushion at the end, therefore winning the event and sending their opponent flying as their zip line disconnected in a shower of sparks.
-The contender would score 10 points for beating the Gladiator in the race.
+The only new event of series 6 after “Cyclotron” was dropped from the events roster during filming.
+A one-on-one event where the contender and Gladiator are harnessed up to the “Tightrope” 30 ft above the arena floor.
+On the whistle they race up the inclining rope to the halfway platform.
+Once there they hit a button to activate a zip Line (the zip line would not be activated if the button was not hit, although this never happened.)
+The aim then is to them grab the zip line and slide back down to hit the impact cushion at the end, therefore winning the event and sending their opponent flying to the net below as their zip line disconnected in a pyro explosion.
+The contender would score 10 points for beating the Gladiator.